signalfx/signalfx-php-tracing/README.md

 $span->finish();
 ```

-Notice we didn't specify an [API key](https://app.datadoghq.com/account/settings#api) or any web endpoints.
-That's because the API key is set at the [agent layer](https://docs.datadoghq.com/agent/?tab=agentv6), so the PHP code just needs to know the hostname and port of the agent to send traces to Datadog.
-By default the PHP tracer will assume the agent hostname is `localhost` and the port is `8126`.
-If you need to change these values, check out the [configuration documentation](docs/getting_started.md#configuration).

-### Viewing the trace

-Assuming the agent is running with APM enabled and it is configured with our API key, and assuming we successfully installed the `ddtrace` extension and the `datadog/dd-trace` package with Composer, we should be able to head over to [the APM UI](https://app.datadoghq.com/apm/services) to see our trace.

-> **Note:** It might take a few minutes before your trace appears in the UI.
-Just refresh the page a few times until you see the screen change.

-### Digging deeper

-For more information about configuration and specific framework integrations, check out the [getting started docs](docs/getting_started.md).

 ### Advanced configuration

-> **Note:** As ddtrace is modeled off of [OpenTracing](https://opentracing.io/), it is recommended to read the [OpenTracing specification](https://github.com/opentracing/specification/blob/master/specification.md) to familiarize yourself with distributed tracing concepts.
+> **Note:** As this tracer is modeled off of [OpenTracing](https://opentracing.io/), it is recommended to read the [OpenTracing specification](https://github.com/opentracing/specification/blob/master/specification.md) to familiarize yourself with distributed tracing concepts.
 The ddtrace package also provides an [OpenTracing-compatible tracer](docs/open_tracing.md).

 The transport can be customized by the config parameters: